How To Qualify For Unemployment Benefits In Florida

 You can apply for the unemployment benefits after 7 days of becoming unemployed.
-And the date you send your application determines when you’ll start receiving the benefits, most request are processed within few days.
-Florida unemployment claims are completed online, the entire process take no more 60 minutes to complete, and you have 72 hours to complete the application, if you exceed 72 hours you may have to start over again.
+And the date you send your application determines when you’ll start receiving the benefits, most requests are processed within a few days.
+Florida unemployment claims are completed online, the entire process takes no more 60 minutes to complete, and you have 72 hours to complete the application if you exceed 72 hours you may have to start over again.

 Submitting Your Claim

-If you need assistance during your application you can visit any of the available one stop career centers to help on the process.
-When you’re done you’ll receive confirmation message that your claim is received.
-If you’re not accepted it can take up to 4 weeks before you receive your first payment.
+If you need assistance during your application you can visit any of the available one-stop career centers to help on the process.
+When you’re done you’ll receive the confirmation message that your claim is received.
+If you’re not accepted it can take up to four (4) weeks before you receive your first payment.
 This is normally the waiting period and no benefits are paid to you.
-If you haven’t received confirmation notice for a long time you can call Claims Assistance Center to see if they can look into it.
+If you haven’t received a confirmation notice for a long time you can call the Claims Assistance Center to see if they can look into it.

 When you receive the confirmation message you’ll also receive further instructions on initial skills review, this is like examination, but it isn’t because there’s no fail or pass with this short test review, all the answers you supply won’t affect your eligibility.
 Its purpose is to help you get more job opportunities.

 The Amount You Receive

 The amount received by each individual varies from one person to another, the only way to know whether you’re eligible or not is by submitting a claim.
 The amount given is about half of the wage you received from your previous job, and it shouldn’t exceed $275/week.
 Tips can be a special problem.

 Additional Unemployment Benefits In Florida

-Apart from re-employment assistance program there are other unemployment programs design to help unemployed individuals.
+Apart from the re-employment assistance program, there are other career service programs designed to help unemployed individuals.
 You have to apply for such programs separately and eligibility for one program does not prohibit individuals from applying for another program.